kimberle9/rfca/README.md

                                              dims = 20,
                                              clusterResolution = 0.8)

-# Assign cell type/state Idents to mySeuratObject manually, if you want to use it as a training dataset
+# Assign cell type Idents to mySeuratObject manually, if you want to use it as a training dataset
 ```

 Example 2: Using Random Forest to train and predict cell types